warguns/twitch-code-reviewers/README.md

 Make your twitch followers add reviews on your code during your code Stream, the plan is use Socket.io to connect it

+# How to make it work:

+1. Run a local socket.io server (default port 666)
+2. emit using the format: `socket.broadcast.emit('twitch-code-review', user, line, message);`

 ## Debugging the Extension